Product Guide

 Custom Time Slots

-If you do not want to block the full day, uncheck the "All Day" option to define specific time windows to block instead.
-You set a start time and end time for each slot you want to mark as unavailable.
-The rest of your day remains open for bookings according to your weekly schedule.
-This is the right choice for:
+If you don't want to block the whole day, uncheck "All Day" to define specific time windows instead.
+Set a start and end time for each slot you want to block -- the rest of your day stays open.
+Use this for:

-- Afternoon off -- If you need to leave early on a Friday, block 1:00 PM to 5:00 PM.
-Your morning hours stay available.
+• Afternoon off -- Block 1:00 PM to 5:00 PM on a Friday; your morning hours stay available.

-- Mid-day breaks -- If you have a long lunch meeting from 12:00 PM to 2:00 PM, block that slot.
-Your morning and afternoon hours remain bookable.
+• Mid-day breaks -- Block 12:00 PM to 2:00 PM for a long lunch; morning and afternoon remain bookable.

 Custom time slots are only available for single day overrides.
-Date range overrides always block the full day.
+Date ranges always block the full day.

 The override form showing the two behavior options: Block Entire Day and Custom Time Slots with start and end time pickers